-cd to the doc directory and run make clean && make html, then view doc/\build/ html/index.html and navigate from there
+cd to the doc directory and run make clean && make html, then view doc/build/html/ index.html and navigate from there

 - 8. Add tests to test any new functionality.
-Add them to the tests/ folder in the directory of the code you modified. - cd to the root of the project and run python -m pytest --cov=. --cov-report term-missing to make sure that (1) all tests pass and (2) any code you have added is covered by tests.
-(Code coverage may not go down). - 9.
-Submit a pull request to the develop branch of the central repository with a description of what changes you have made.
+Add them to the tests/ folder in the directory of the code you modified. - cd to the root of the project and run poetry run pytest --cov=. --cov-report term-missing to make sure that (1) all tests pass and (2) any code you have added is covered by tests.
+(Code coverage may not go down). - cd to the root of the project and run nox to make sure that the tests pass on all versions of python that we support. - 9.
+Submit a pull request (PR) to the master branch of the central repository with a description of what changes you have made.
+Prefix the title of the PR according to the conventional commits spec.
 A member of the TRTools team will reply and continue the contribution process from there, possibly asking for additional information/effort on your part.